tc39/proposal-ses/README.md

 technique is difficult to get right, especially if such self hosting is
 [opened to ECMAScript embedders](https://docs.google.com/document/d/1AT5-T0aHGp7Lt29vPWFr2-qG8r3l9CByyvKwEuA8Ec0/edit#heading=h.ma18njbt74u3).
-Instead, these builtin could be defined in a SES realm, making defensiveness easier to achieve with higher confidence.
+Instead, these builtins could be defined in a SES realm, making defensiveness easier to achieve with higher confidence.

 Because of the so-called "[override mistake](